zmahfuz0613/group-git-react/README.md

 #### Setup

 1. Decide as a group who will be in charge of the repo.
 This person will be your Git Czar.

+### Git Czar does

-2. Have the Git Czar **fork** and **clone** this repo from SEI-Apollo.
+2. **Fork** and **clone** this repo from SEI-Apollo.
-3. Every other member of the team should **clone** Team Member 1's repo, **do not fork**.
+3. In GitHub, click on the **Settings** tab, and then navigate to **Collaborators & Teams**.
+4. Add your teammates as collaborators.
+You will need their Enterprise usernames.
+5. Share the link for your new repo with your teammates.

+### All members do

+6. Using your Git Czar's link, **clone** their repo. **Do not fork**.
-4. All members run `$ npm i` to install all needed Node packages.
+7. Run `$ npm i` to install all needed Node packages.
-5. All members run `$ npm start` to start the react app.
+8. Run `$ npm start` to start the react app.
+9. Decide who will be completing each set of tasks outlined below.
+There should be one person assigned to each set of tasks.
-6. Each member should complete their and **ONLY** their set of tasks for the day.
+10. Complete your and **ONLY** your assigned set of tasks for the day.

 <details open>
 <summary> Member 1 tasks</summary>
 <br>
 You have been assigned to fix a small problem with the header and add a new link

-1. create a new branch `git checkout -b update-header`
+1. Create a new branch `git checkout -b update-header`
-2. Go into `./components/Header`
+2. Navigate into `./components/Header`
 3. Change the margin of the h1 to `margin: 0 4px;`
-4. add a new link to the navbar the link should read "Photos" and for now it can just have a `href="#"` property.
+4. Add a new link to the navbar.
+The link should read "Photos" and for now it can just have an `href="#"` property.

 At this point your tasks have been completed, you can now push your changes to git hub